cfrg/draft-irtf-cfrg-cpace/draft-irtf-cfrg-cpace.md

 intermediate session key ISK ot a final session key by using a suitable KDF function prior to using the key in a higher-level protocol.

-With DSI we denote domain-separation identifier strings.
+With G.DSI we denote domain-separation identifier strings.

 ## Protocol Flow

-CPace is a one round protocol to establish an intermediate shared secret ISK with implicit mutual authentication.
+CPace is a one round protocol.

-In the setup phase both sides agree on a common hash function H and a group G.
+In a setup phase (not depicted here) both sides agree on a common hash function H and a group environment G.

 Prior to invocation, A and B are provisioned with public (CI) and secret information (PRS) as prerequisite for running the protocol.

-During the first round, A sends a public share Ya to B, and B responds with its own public share Yb.
+A sends a message MSGa to B. A contains the public share Ya and OPTIONAL associated data ADa.

+Similarly B sends MSGb to A containing its public share Yb and OPTIONAL associated data ADb.

+CPace does allow for the initiator/responder setting where party A starts and party B replies.
+CPace does also allow for the symmetric setting where no clear ordering of MSGa and MSGb is enforced.

-Both A and B then derive a shared secret ISK.
-ISK is meant to be used for producing encryption and authentication keys by a KDF function outside of the scope of CPace.
+Both A and B then derive a shared intermediate session key ISK.
+The notation "intermediate" and "ISK" was chosen in order to stress that it is RECOMMENDED to use an additional strong key-derivation function outside of the scope of CPace for the keys used in a higher-level protocol (see security consideration section for details).

+When starting the protocol, A and B dispose of a sid string which can also be the emtpy string nil.
+I.e. use of the sid string is OPTIONAL.
-Optionally when starting the protocol, A and B dispose of a sid string. sid is typically pre-established by a higher-level protocol invoking CPace.
-If no such sid is available from a higher-level protocol, a suitable approach is to let A choose a fresh random sid string and send it to B together with the first message.
-This method is shown in the setup protocol section below.
+Preferably, sid will be pre-established by a higher-level protocol invoking CPace.
+In a setting with clear initiator and responder roles where no such sid is available from a higher-level protocol, a suitable approach for defining the session id is to let A choose a fresh random sid string and send it to B together with the first message.
+This method is shown in the setup protocol section below prior to the actual protocol flow.

-This sample trace is shown below.
+In the following, we describe the protocol using the example of an initiator/responder instantiation of CPace where party A starts with the protocol flow.

 ~~~
         A                  B